Global solutions for 1D cubic dispersive equations, Part III: the quasilinear Schr\"odinger flow: Interaction Morawetz for the nonlinear flow and the global/long-time results

-where we can use the uniform energy bound \eqref{uk-ee-boot}, combined with Bernstein's inequality for the $L^\infty$ norm.
+where we can use the uniform energy bound \eqref{uk-ee-boot}, combined with Bernstein's inequality for the $L^\infty_x$ norm.

 \textbf{ 2.
-The bound \eqref{pert-flux-source} for $R^6_{\lambda,m}$.} We recall that $R^6_{\lambda,m}$ contains the contribution of terms of order three and higher in the equation \eqref{qnls} to the time derivative of $ B^4_{\lambda,m}(u,\bar u, u,\bar u)$.
-Here it is more convenient to use the form \eqref{full-lpara} of the equation, but with a slightly larger frequency window for $C_\lambda$.
-Then we need to bound in $L^1$ the following three types of expressions:
+The bound \eqref{pert-flux-source} for $R^6_{\lambda,m}$.} We recall that $R^6_{\lambda,m}$ contains the contribution of terms of order three and higher in the equation \eqref{qnls} in the time derivative of $ B^4_{\lambda,m}(u,\bar u, u,\bar u)$.
+Here it is more convenient to use the form \eqref{full-lpara} of the equation, but with a slightly larger frequency window for $C_\lambda$, in order to guarantee that we have dyadic frequency separation between the input frequencies in $N_\lambda^{tr}$ and the frequencies in the support of $B^4_{\lambda,m}$.
+Then we need to bound in $L^1_{t,x}$ the following three types of expressions:

 Here the last three inputs of $B^4_{\lambda,m}$ are all localized at frequency $\lambda$.
-So for the first expression above we may pair one of them with $N_\lambda^{nr}$ and use the bound \eqref{good-nl} to estimate their product in $L^1$, while using Bernstein to place the other the other two in $L^\infty$.
+So for the first expression above we may pair one of them with $N_\lambda^{tr}$ and use the bound \eqref{good-nl} to estimate their product in $L^1_{t,x}$, while using Bernstein's inequality to place the other two in $L^\infty_x$.
 This yields

 which is more than sufficient.

 For the second expression above we have six balanced inputs at frequency $\lambda$, so we use \eqref{uk-se-boot} six times to obtain

 same as before.